 Daniel Hübschmann: email@example.com

-Projects within the Molecular Diagnostics program were established to enable prospective multi-omic analyses, including, e.g., whole-genome and transcriptome sequencing, for individualized patient care.
+Projects within the Molecular Precision Oncology Program were established to enable prospective multi-omic analyses, including, e.g., whole-genome and transcriptome sequencing, for individualized patient care.
 Following molecular profiling and the processing of the data using various bioinformatics pipelines, it is the task of a specialized molecular tumor board (MTB), held three times a week, to evaluate the results concerning their clinical relevance.
 For this purpose, all acquired molecular alterations are assessed employing various databases regarding their possible function as cancer drivers and their suitability as targets for therapeutic intervention.
 Besides, genes associated with a predisposition to cancer are evaluated for the presence of hereditary alterations, which may necessitate genetic counseling or also be suitable as therapeutic targets.
 The MTB members include clinicians, particularly medical and translational oncologists, bioinformaticians, molecular biologists, pathologists, and human geneticists.
 The final result of all discussions in the MTB is a standardized report that is made available to the treating physician of the respective patient.
 This report describes all relevant molecular changes and concludes with one or more evidence-based recommendations for clinical management, which can mainly be assigned to three areas, diagnostic re-evaluation, genetic counseling, and – in the majority of cases – personalized therapy, wherever possible within the framework of a molecularly stratified clinical trial.